-Let’s deep dive into the powerful world of What is Transactional Analysis?
+Let’s deep dive into the powerful world of What is Transactional Analysis Theory?

 Late Dr. Eric Berne created a strong theory that helps you understand your own methods of communication.
 The International Transactional Analysis Association defines TA as, “Transactional Analysis is a theory of personality and a systematic psychotherapy for personal growth and personal change.”

 Transactional Analysis includes concepts of the Ego-State Model (Parent-Adult-Child model), Life Scripts, Strokes, Time Structuring, and more.
-You understand how you replay certain patterns as you grow-up to create results you may or may not approve of.
-You learn to move away from undesirable behavior.
+You understand how you replay certain patterns as you grow-up to create results you may or may not approve.
+You learn to move away from undesirable behaviour.

 Key Concepts of Transactional Analysis